joaompinto/aurora/aurora/web/docs/structure.md

 - `docs/structure.md`: This file.
 Describes the purpose and structure of the project files and folders.

 ## Summary
-The project is now set up to run a Flask web server instead of a basic HTTP server.
+The project is set up to run a Flask web server.
 You can start the server by running:

 ```bash
 python -m __main__ [port]